Chan Chich site: Excavations and interpretations

-1990s Excavation Overview
+1990s excavation overview

 In the 1990s, the Chan Chich Dynastic Architecture Project (CCDAP) was established to initiate an excavation party for the site of Chan Chich.
 Excavations in the Upper Plaza is essential in showcasing the Maya kings and their important relationship with other architecture and artifacts found there.
 One of the most important findings was the tomb of a Terminal Pre-Classic king found during the late 1990s.
 Archaeologists dug in the Upper Plaza and found the tomb buried beneath a small shrine platform.
 Results concluded that the king was one of the earliest Maya kings of the eastern Maya lowlands.
 There is an important relationship Mayan monumental architecture and the kings during the Classic period, but there lacks sufficient evidence to conclude the relationship between the earliest of Maya kings and buildings.

-2014 Excavation Locations
+2014 excavation locations

 Structure A-15

 Source Filmmaker Software (SfM) uses correlation and set algorithms in conjunction with the 1,799 pictures of Structure A-15 (located in the Upper Plaza) to create a 3D model of Structure A-15.
 This model is helpful in visualizing data and making it easier for archaeological analysis.
 While physical artifacts was not found in Structure A-15, the model was able to visualize certain features like the five looters' trenches/tunnels.
 A full analysis of the area is currently incomplete.